Jo Stafford: Style, awards, and recognition

-Stafford was admired by critics and the listening public for the purity of her voice, and was considered one of the most versatile vocalists of her era.
+Stafford was admired by critics and the listening public for the purity of her voice and was considered one of the most versatile vocalists of her era.
 Peter Levinson said that she was a coloratura soprano, whose operatic training allowed her to sing a natural falsetto.
 Her style encompassed a number of genres, including big band, ballads, jazz, folk and comedy.
 Music critic Terry Teachout described her as "rhythmically fluid without ever sounding self-consciously 'jazzy' ", while Rosemary Clooney said of her, "The voice says it all: beautiful, pure, straightforward, no artifice, matchless intonation, instantly recognizable.
 Those things describe the woman, too."
 Writing for the New York Sun, Will Friedwald described her 1947 interpretation of "Haunted Heart" as "effective because it's so subtle, because Stafford holds something back and doesn't shove her emotion in the listener's face."
 Nancy Franklin described Stafford's version of the folk song "He's Gone Away" as "wistful and tender, as if she had picked up a piece of clothing once worn by a loved one and begun singing."
-Frank Sinatra said, "It was a joy to sit on the bandstand and listen to her".
+Remembering when he and Stafford were both singers in the Tommy Dorsey band in the early 40s, Frank Sinatra said, "It was a joy to sit on the bandstand and listen to her".
 The singer Judy Collins has cited Stafford's folk recordings as an influence on her own musical career.
 Country singer Patsy Cline was also inspired by Stafford's work.

 In their guise of Jonathan and Darlene Edwards, Weston and Stafford earned admiration from their show-business peers.
 Pianist George Shearing was a fan and would play "Autumn in New York" in the style of Edwards if he knew the couple were in the audience.
 Ray Charles also enjoyed their performance.
 Art Carney, who played Ed Norton in the comedy series The Honeymooners, once wrote the Edwardses a fan letter as Norton.
 However, not everybody appreciated the Edwards act.
 Mitch Miller blamed the couple's 1962 album Sing Along With Jonathan and Darlene Edwards for ending his sing-along albums and television show, while in 2003, Stafford told Michael Feinstein that the Bee Gees had disliked the Edwards' version of "Stayin' Alive".